Yuan Changying

-Yuan Changying (Chinese:袁昌英; October 11, 1894 –April 28, 1973) was a Chinese writer.
+Yuan Changying (Chinese:袁昌英; 11 October 1894 – 28 April 1973) was a Chinese writer.
 She was the first Chinese woman to graduate from the University of Edinburgh and the first Chinese woman to be a Master's student in Britain.
 She is best known for her collection of plays - Southeast Flies the Peacock.

 Personal life

-On October 11, 1894, Yuan Changying was born in the city of Liling in Hunan.
+On 11 October 1894, Yuan Changying was born in the city of Liling in Hunan.
 Her father Yuan Jiapu was educated at Waseda University.
 Yuan's mother died when Yuan was young.
 Her father remarried and had a son and another daughter.
-Yuan married Chinese economist Yang Duanliu (杨端六).
-Yuan met Yang when he was studying at the University of London.
+Yuan married Chinese economist Yang Duanliu (杨端六) who she met when he was studying at the University of London.
 After graduating from University of Edinburgh in 1921, Yuan returned to China with Yang.
-In February 1923 in Changsha, Yuan gave birth to Yang and hers daughter, Yang Jingyuan (杨静远).
-Later on, Yuan gave birth to their son - Yang Hongyuan (杨弘远).
+In February 1923 in Changsha, Yuan gave birth to their daughter Yang Jingyuan (杨静远).
+Later on, Yuan gave birth to their son Yang Hongyuan (杨弘远).